-Bloomington Farmers’ Market to go on but change after white nationalism flak
+Bloomington farmers’ market to go on but change after white nationalism flak

 “I don’t think I trust the city to run this market anymore,” she said.

-The Park Board’s discussion on rules of behavior was tabled until its next meeting on Jan.
-28.
+The park board’s discussion on rules of behavior was tabled until its next meeting on January 28.